MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/disk-management/change-an-mbr-disk-into-a-gpt-disk.md

 1. Right-click the MBR disk to convert to the GPT format, and select **Convert to GPT Disk**.

-The process notifies you when the conversion is complete.
+The process notifies you when the conversion completes.

 ## Disk conversion from the command line